aisingapore/PeekingDuck/docs/source/getting_started/01_convention.rst

 .. _documentation_convention:

-Parts of this documentation and the tutorials are run from the command line interface (CLI) environment, e.g., via `Terminal` in Linux/macOS, or via `Anaconda` in Windows.
+Parts of this documentation and the tutorials are run from the command-line interface (CLI) environment, e.g., via `Terminal` in Linux/macOS, or via `Anaconda` in Windows.
 There will be examples of commands you need to type as inputs and text that